veeto

 Summary

-Senator Smallwood-Cuevas's gratuity protection legislation expands the Labor Commissioner's authority to investigate and penalize employers who improperly withhold or deduct tips from workers in California.
-The measure adds explicit enforcement provisions to existing state law that establishes tips as the sole property of employees.
+State Senator Smallwood-Cuevas's gratuity protection legislation expands the Labor Commissioner's authority to investigate and penalize employers who improperly withhold or deduct from employee tips.
+The measure adds explicit enforcement provisions to existing California law that establishes tips as the sole property of workers.

 Key Dates